 With only a few exceptions, production of broilers (the most efficient converter of feed to meat) has outpaced growth in beef and pork production since 1990, and poultry meat has been the major meat produced and consumed in the United States since the mid-1990s.
-Total domestic per capita beef, pork, and poultry disappearance (a proxy for use) has declined in recent years, reflecting higher feed costs and higher retail prices, as well as the effects of the 2007-09 economic recession.
-However, rising exports of meats and products have been a growing source of demand.
+Total domestic per capita beef, pork, and poultry disappearance (a proxy for use) is beginning to increase again after several years of decline that reflected higher feed costs, higher retail prices, and effects of the 2007-09 economic recession.
+Exports of meats and products also continue to be an important source of demand.

 Embed this chart

 Download higher resolution chart (4267 pixels by 3417 pixels, 300 dpi)